meteor/react-tutorial/tutorial/simple-todos/09-publications.md

 ## 9.4: Loading state

-You should also add a loading state for your app, that means, while the subscription data is not ready you should inform this to your user.
+You should also add a loading state for your app, that means, while the subscription data is not ready you should inform to your user.
 To discover if the subscription is ready or not you should get the return of the `subscribe` call, it is an object with the subscription state including the `ready` function that will return a `boolean`.

 `imports/ui/App.jsx`